andrewvergel/vllms-docker-api/vllm-api/README.md

-# OlmOCR Docker API
+# Multi-Model OCR API

-A production-ready OCR (Optical Character Recognition) service that leverages the Allen Institute's OlmOCR model to extract text from PDF documents and images.
-Built with a microservices architecture using VLLM for high-performance inference and FastAPI for the REST API layer.
+A production-ready OCR (Optical Character Recognition) service that can connect to multiple vLLM servers for processing different models.
+Built with a microservices architecture using vLLM for high-performance inference and FastAPI for the REST API layer.

 ## Overview

 This project provides a containerized OCR solution that combines:
-- **VLLM Server**: High-performance inference engine serving the `allenai/olmOCR-7B-0825-FP8` model
+- **Multi-Model Support**: Connect to multiple vLLM servers via environment variables
+- **Dynamic Routing**: Automatically route requests to appropriate vLLM server based on model
-- **FastAPI Wrapper**: REST API interface for document processing with file upload support
+- **FastAPI Interface**: REST API for document processing with file upload support
-- **GPU Acceleration**: NVIDIA CUDA support for optimized processing performance
+- **Flexible Configuration**: Easy model management through environment variables

 ## Architecture